solid/process/solid-cg-charter.md

 The group strongly encourages its participants, as well as other stakeholders in the Solid ecosystem, to use the [MIT license](https://opensource.org/license/mit/), or another [OSI approved license](https://opensource.org/license/), for any open source software conforming to Solid specifications.

-Deviations from the clauses in this section can still be added to this charter, pending the discussion under [issue 327](https://github.com/solid/process/issues/327) of the [solid/process](https://github.com/solid/process) repository on GitHub, until at the latest the day before this charter goes into effect, viz.
-2023-08-31.
-After the last amendment, or at the end of that day, this paragraph will be removed from the charter.

 ## Community Group Process